-Within 24 hours of receipt of new information, the updated follow-up SAE form, along with any supporting documentation (e.g., subject discharge summary or autopsy reports), should be faxed to

-The Sponsor or designee will notify regulatory agencies of any fatal or life-threatening unexpected events associated with the use of the study drug as soon as possible but no later than 7 calendar days after the initial receipt of the information.
-Initial notification will be followed by a written report within the timeframe established by the appropriate regulatory agency.
-For other SAEs that do not meet the fatal or life-threatening unexpected criteria, but are reported to be associated with the use of the study drug, Reata or designee will notify the appropriate regulatory agencies in writing within the timeframe established by those regulatory agencies.
+Within 24 hours of receipt of new information, the updated follow-up SAE form, along with any supporting documentation (e.g., subject discharge summary or autopsy reports), should be faxed to a written report within the timeframe established by the appropriate regulatory agency.
+For other SAEs that do not meet the fatal or life-threatening unexpected criteria but are reported to be associated with the use of the study drug, Reata or designee will notify the appropriate regulatory agencies in writing within the timeframe established by those regulatory agencies.
 Reata or designee will provide copies of any reports to regulatory agencies regarding serious and unexpected SAEs to the investigators for review and submission to their institutional review board (IRB) or Ethics Committee (EC), as appropriate.